 If you’re looking for the MacBook Pro Retina Display Wallpapers for your Microsoft Windows computer, look no further.
-These high resolution version can be download here.
-These photo are beautiful and are quite ideal as wallpaper for your laptops, desktops, iPad and iPhones.
+These high resolution versions can be downloaded here.
+These photos are beautiful and are quite ideal as wallpaper for your laptops, desktops, iPad and iPhones.
 As a Windows user, I always transfer the default wallpaper from my MacBook to Windows PC.

 Like OS X El Capitan and OS X Mountain Lion, High Sierra is a refinement-based update having very few new features.
 High Sierra uses the new Apple File System and includes enhancements to Safari, Photos, and Mail, among other changes